meta-llama/llama-stack-apps/examples/DocQA/README.md

 If you want to use Ollama to run inference, please follow [Ollama's download instruction](https://ollama.com/download) to install Ollama.
 Before running the app, please open Ollama software and download the model you want to use, eg. type `ollama pull llama3.2:1b-instruct-fp16` in terminal.
 Only 1B, 3B and 8B model are supported as most machine can not run models bigger than 8B locally.

-**Cloud API**:
+**Cloud Provider**:

-Register an account in TogetherAI or FireworksAI to get an API key.
+Register an account in [TogetherAI](https://www.together.ai/) or [FireworksAI](https://fireworks.ai/) to get an API key.

 ### How to run MacQA app:

-1. To get the dmg file, you can just download raw file from [here](https://github.com/meta-llama/llama-stack-apps/blob/mac-rag/examples/DocQA/MacQA.dmg) or use git clone by first following instructions [here](https://docs.github.com/en/repositories/working-with-files/managing-large-files/installing-git-large-file-storage) to enable git lfs and do another `git pull`.
+1. To get the dmg file, you can just download raw file from [here](https://github.com/meta-llama/llama-stack-apps/blob/docqav2/examples/DocQA/MacQA.dmg) or use git clone by first following instructions [here](https://docs.github.com/en/repositories/working-with-files/managing-large-files/installing-git-large-file-storage) to enable git lfs and do another `git pull`.
 2. Open the `MacQA.dmg` in the folder and move `MacQA.app` to Application folder to have it installed.

 3. Double click `MacQA.app` in the Application folder.